-The Eleventh Amendment and state sovereign immunity provide an example of the complicated interaction between the powers of the federal government, the state and the individual.
+The Eleventh Amendment and state sovereign immunity provide an example of the complicated interaction between the powers of the federal government, the state, and the individual.
 The basic issue to be addressed here is the extent to which individuals can sue a state under federal law.
 The answer to this question may vary based on a number of factors, including what law the suit is being brought under, whether the state has taken action to make itself amenable to such law, and what relief is being sought.

 The starting point for such a discussion is usually the Eleventh Amendment.
-The Eleventh Amendment reads as follows "The Judicial power of the United States shall not be construed to extend to any suit in law or equity, commenced or prosecuted against one of the United States by Citizens of another State."
+The Eleventh Amendment reads as follows: "The Judicial power of the United States shall not be construed to extend to any suit in law or equity, commenced or prosecuted against one of the United States by Citizens of another State."
 The actual text of the Amendment appears to be limited to preventing citizens from bringing diversity cases against states in federal courts.
-However, the Supreme Court has expanded the concept of state sovereign immunity to reach much further than the text of the Amendment.
+However, the Supreme Court has expanded the concept of state sovereign immunity to reach much further than the text of the amendment.

-The Eleventh Amendment, the first amendment to the Constitution after the adoption of the Bill or Rights, was passed as a response to the case of Chisholm v.
+The Eleventh Amendment, the first amendment to the Constitution after the adoption of the Bill of Rights, was passed as a response to the case of Chisholm v.
 Georgia.
 Immediately after the adoption of the Constitution, a number of citizens filed cases in federal court against states.
 One of these, Chisholm, was a diversity suit filed by two citizens of South Carolina against the State of Georgia to recover a Revolutionary War debt.
-In Chisholm, the Supreme Court noted that Article III of the Constitution specifically grants the federal courts diversity jurisdiction over suits
+In Chisholm, the Supreme Court noted that Article III of the Constitution specifically grants the federal courts diversity jurisdiction over suits "between a State and citizens of another State."
+Thus, the Court held that this